-You can improve Server Response Time or speed of the WordPress site much faster by regularly cleaning up your database.
+You can reduce Server Response Time or speed of the WordPress site much faster by regularly cleaning up your database.
 You can simply use the WP-Optimize plugin, which I run on all of my sites.
 This plugin lets you do just one simple task: optimize your database (spam, post revisions, drafts, tables, etc.) to reduce their burden.
 I would also recommend the WP-DB Manager plugin, which can schedule dates for database optimization.

 7. Use a Content Delivery Network (CDN)

-Most sites are hosted on servers in the US, and while these websites will generally be faster for people in the US or people visiting with a US VPN, your website will be a slower for people from other parts of the world.
+Most sites are hosted on servers in the US, and while these websites will generally be faster for people in the US or people visiting with a US VPN, your website will be slower for people from other parts of the world.

-Content Delivery Networks take a copy of your files and store it in one of their many data centers around the world.
-Instead of downloading a copy of your files directly from your server, visitors will automatically download a copy from a data center that is near to them.
+Content Delivery Networks take a copy of your files and store it in one of their many data centres around the world.
+Instead of downloading a copy of your files directly from your server, visitors will automatically download a copy from a data centre that is near to them.
 This ensures that all visitors will get faster Server Response Time or fast speed of the WordPress site while viewing your website.

 8. Caching Plugin for your WordPress Site